 Generally speaking, there are two methods of using the SWITCH.

->

-> The first method enters a value or expression in the first argument that results in a single value.
+The first method enters a value or expression in the first argument that results in a single value.
 This value is then evaluated against the arguments following.
-In the below example I use the SWITCH function to generate the names of the days in a week in column “Day Name”.
+In the below example, I use the SWITCH function to generate the names of the days in a week in the column “Day Name”.
 Next to it you find the equivalent nested if-statements.

->

-> Notice the following:
+Notice the following:

 - The formula in cell D3 references cell C3 as its first argument.
 This value corresponds to a day in the week.